 - 2015 Water-related Legislation File (PDF)

 Inventories for earlier years (back to 1998) are available in the Virginia Tech Library’s online collections.
 You can browse and search that set of inventories at this link.
 Click on “Browse by Issue Date” to sort the files into chronological order.

 Each year’s inventory lists measures that dealt with water resources or with land activities with a relatively direct impact on water.
 The inventories also include some bills that may affect water resources indirectly, such as certain bills about air pollution, electricity generation, or transportation.
 The inventories were compiled based on information provided by the Virginia Legislative Information System (LIS) website.

 Other Organizations’ Updates

-Here are two links to other organizations’ updates on natural resource legislation in the Virginia General Assembly:
+Here are links to some other organizations’ updates on natural resource legislation in the Virginia General Assembly: